 - 1/2 cup cold water

-To make the pie crust a success, it is extremely important to use cold ingredients.
-It is best to grate the butter from the freezer over the flour.
-Do not knead the dough for too long, otherwise it will warm up again.
-And chill the finished dough in the fridge for at least an hour before rolling it out.
-All of this ensures that the dough does not become hard, but is nice and flaky.
+For a successful pie crust, it's crucial to use cold ingredients.
+It's best to grate the butter from the freezer over the flour.
+Don't overknead the dough, as it will warm up again.
+Chill the finished dough for at least an hour in the refrigerator before rolling it out.
+This ensures that the dough doesn't become hard, but is nice and flaky.

 The apples for apple pie should be sweet and sour.
-You can use a mixture of different apples for this.
-But today there is a pure Granny Smith pie.
-With the apple peeler you can peel a large number of apples in no time and cut them into rings.
-The chopped apple pieces are mixed with lemon juice, cinnamon, brown sugar, Mix vanilla extract, nutmeg, apple pie spice and flour and add to the dough bowl.
+You can use a mix of different apples for this.
+But today we're serving a pure Granny Smith pie.
+With an apple peeler, you can peel a variety of apples in no time and slice them into rings.
+The chopped apple pieces are tossed with lemon juice, cinnamon, brown sugar, Vanilla extract , nutmeg, apple pie spice and flour mixed and added to the dough bowl.

-The apple pie is baked for 20 minutes at 210 degrees C. Then I put a pie crust shield on top and bake it for another 40 minutes at 160 degrees C. The aluminum dough shield ensures that the crust does not dry out or burn.
-After baking, the pie should stand for a while, then serve with vanilla ice cream or cream.
+The apple pie is baked for 20 minutes at 210 degrees C. Then I place a pie crust shield on top and bake it for another 40 minutes at 160 degrees C. The aluminum crust shield ensures that the crust doesn't dry out or burn.
+After baking, let the pie stand for a while, then serve with vanilla ice cream or whipped cream.
 Enjoy!